Skip to Main Content

 Maintains publications and citations based on the Interuniversity Consortium for Political and Social Research (ICPSR) data and archives.

-This principal resource for citations of articles and books on the history and culture of the United States and Canada includes some full text.
+Includes citations of articles and books on the history and culture of the United States, Mexico, and Canada.

 Provides citations and abstracts of international journals, books, dissertations, and working papers on economics.

-Historical Abstracts is the principal resource to find citations to academic articles on world history (except the US and Canada) from the 15h century to the present.
+Find citations to academic articles on world history (except the U.S. and Canada), from the 15th century to the present.

-For the US Census data "power user", DataFerrett is ntended for serious data users who cannot get what they need from the pre-defined data tables or those needing quick, yet sophisticated tabulations.
+For the US Census data "power user", DataFerrett is intended for serious data users who cannot get what they need from the pre-defined data tables or those needing quick, yet sophisticated tabulations.